coveo/source.coveo.com/_posts/2023-09-14-patterns-for-project-failure.md

 This is where one sneaky failure pattern rears its head: being unable to fail.
 You want your product to be perfect, and you know you can make it:

-* Simple <abbr title="Service-level objective">SLOs</abbr>: Always on, all the time.
+* Simple <abbr title="Service-level objective">SLOs</abbr>: , always on, all the time.
 Pug love is eternal and cannot fail.
-[CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) be damned, your software will scale, distribute and remain perfectly consistent forever.
+[CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) be damned, your software will scale, distribute, and remain perfectly consistent forever.
 * Everybody on call, 24/7, at the same time.
 Don’t overthink the on-call schedules - your software is well built.
 If your people keep getting paged, it’s because your piece of software is broken, not because your alarms are defective or unreasonable.